Verify file integrity with Sigcheck: a complete step-by-step guide

 • SHA-256: sha256sum archivo

-The alternatives sha1sum, sha224sum, sha384sum, sha512sum They work the same; choose the algorithm indicated by the source.
+The alternatives sha1sum, sha224sum, sha384sum, sha512sum work the same; choose the algorithm indicated by the source.

-Checklists: When you have a lot of files, it is more convenient to work with .sfv/.md5 lists, etc. To validate them you can use cksfv o cf, very useful tools in terminal.
+Checklists: When you have many files, it's more convenient to work with .sfv/.md5 lists, etc. To validate them, you can use cksfv or cfv , very useful terminal tools.

 Examples with lists: